 Getting started with IRIS+ Insights

-IRIS+ Insights is a brand new module that Irisity offers for customers looking to have a more curated insight into the trends and statistics from their monitoring sites.
+IRIS+ Insights is a brand new module that Irisity offers for customers who want more curated insight into the trends and statistics from their monitoring sites.

 Introduction to Insights

-The Insights module is a new module that offers customers a perspective across the detectable activities that occur at their sites.
-These data sets are taken from occurrences triggered in the past, and collected to allow customers the opportunity to splice the data to their desired visualization preferences.
+The Insights module is a new one that offers customers a perspective across the detectable activities at their sites.
+These data sets are taken from occurrences triggered in the past, and collected to allow customers to splice the data to their desired visualization preferences.

 The Insights module contains these primary functions